 - First response time, which determines the average time that passes from the moment when a customer opens a ticket to the initial feedback that support provides.

-- Average handling time, which expresses the time needed for support to completely resolve customer’s request.
+- Average handling time, which expresses the time needed for support to completely resolve a customer’s request.

 These numbers will explain how efficiently agents perform their tasks by showing the time and number of interactions needed to resolve a problem.